docker-mailserver/docker-mailserver/README.md

 6. [Examples](#examples)
 7. [Environment Variables](#environment-variables)

-## Announcements
+## Release Notes

+### `v7.2.0`

+1. Refactored `target/bin/`
+2. Enhanced and refactored all tests
+3. Added Code of Conduct
+4. Redesigned environment variable use
+5. Added missing Dovecot descriptions

+### `v7.1.0`

-1. Since version `v7.1.0`, the use of default variables has changed slightly.
-Please consult the [environment Variables](#environment-variables) sections
+1. The use of default variables has changed slightly.
+Consult the [environment variables](#environment-variables) section
 2. New contributing guidelines were added
 3. Added coherent coding style and linting
 4. Added option to use non-default network interface